technion/libscrypt/README.md

 Please, no more pull requests for Windows compatibility.
 If it's important to you - fork the project.
 I have no intention of pulling an OpenSSL and becoming a maze of ifdefs for platforms I don't even have a build environment for.

+I utilise Facebook's "infer" static analyser, in addition to clang's analyzer.
+Command to run is:

+    infer -- make

 Contact
 -------
 I can be contacted at: technion@lolware.net